Podcast: Download

 What Is Mental Imagery?

-Unfortunately, there is no agreement on what mental imagery is or how it should be defined.
-Some people think of it in terms of visualization techniques for success, either in business or sports performance.
+Other people think of mental imagery in terms of visualization techniques for success, either in business or sports performance.

-Then there’s philosophy where scholars of mental imagery dismiss – albeit not without reflective thinking – some of the most interesting findings in books like The Case for Mental Imagery.
+In many them, many scholars of mental imagery challenge to the point of dismissal some of the most interesting findings in books like The Case for Mental Imagery.

 There’s also the role of mental imagery and mindfulness, not to mention the neuroscience of mental imagery.